Eucrow/sapmuebase/README.md

 use `?fixReportSirenoFiles` for details in R.

 ## Datasets available
-(Datasests name and its variables are in spanish)
+(Datasests name and its variables are mostly in spanish due to the language used in SIRENO database.)

 Use `?nameofthedataset` to details.
 * areas_influecia: influence areas in which are divided the sample zone.